clarklindev/webrtc-robbertbunch/README.md

 ### 67. Optional - Overview of markup - (2min)
+- walthrough of html markup

+### 68. Authenticate professional - (10min)
 - creating a jwt for professional when he/she/it joins.

-### 68. Authenticate professional - (10min)

 ### 69. socket refactoring - (9min)